fariedrhmansyah-ops/100hires-portfolio/README.md

 ## Tools Installed

-- **Cursor IDE** — Downloaded from cursor.com and installed on Windows.
+- **Cursor IDE** — Downloaded and installed from cursor.com.
+First time using it, but the interface felt familiar since it's based on VS Code.
-- **Claude Code for VS Code extension** — Installed via Cursor's Extensions panel (Ctrl+Shift+X).
-Found and installed the official extension by Anthropic.
+- **Claude Code (VS Code extension)** — Installed inside Cursor via the Extensions panel.
+This is the official extension by Anthropic.
-- **Codex extension** — Installed via Cursor's Extensions panel.
-Found the official OpenAI Codex extension and installed it successfully.
+- **Codex (OpenAI extension)** — Also installed via the Extensions panel inside Cursor.

-## Steps Completed
+## Steps I Completed

-1. Installed Cursor IDE from cursor.com
+1. Downloaded Cursor from cursor.com and installed it on Windows
-2. Opened the Extensions panel (Ctrl+Shift+X) and searched for "Claude Code" — installed the Anthropic extension
+2. Opened the Extensions panel with Ctrl+Shift+X, searched "Claude Code", and installed the Anthropic one (the one with 20M+ installs)
-3. Searched for "Codex" — installed the OpenAI Codex extension
+3. Did the same for "Codex" — found the OpenAI one and installed it
-4. Attempted to log in to Claude Code CLI by running `npm install -g @anthropic-ai/claude-code` in the terminal
+4. Tried to run the Claude Code CLI by typing `claude` in the terminal — got an error saying the command wasn't recognized
-5. Created a public GitHub repository named `100hires-portfolio`
-6. Edited this README.md file to document the setup process
+5. Looked it up and found I needed to install it separately via npm: `npm install -g @anthropic-ai/claude-code`
+6. That also failed at first — different error this time
+7. Created this GitHub repo and wrote up everything here

-## Issues Encountered & How I Solved Them
+## Problems I Hit (and How I Figured Them Out)

-**Issue 1: PowerShell script execution was blocked**
-When running `npm install -g @anthropic-ai/claude-code`, I got a SecurityError saying running scripts is disabled on this system.
+**Problem 1: `claude` command not found in terminal**
+After installing the VS Code extension, I typed `claude` in the terminal and got a "not recognized" error.
+I didn't realize the CLI was a separate install from the extension.
+**Fix:** Searched the error online, found that I needed Node.js and npm first.
+Downloaded Node.js LTS from nodejs.org, installed it, then ran `npm install -g @anthropic-ai/claude-code`.

+**Problem 2: npm itself was blocked by PowerShell**
+Even after installing Node.js, npm threw a `PSSecurityException` — something about scripts being disabled on the system.
-**Solution:** I ran `Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned` in PowerShell, which resolved the restriction and allowed npm to run.
+**Fix:** Found the fix on Stack Overflow.
+Ran `Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned` in PowerShell, then npm worked fine.

-**Issue 2: Claude Code requires a Pro or Max subscription**
+**Problem 3: Claude Code needs a Pro or Max subscription to log in**
-After successfully installing the CLI, the login page showed "Claude Max or Pro is required to connect to Claude Code."
-My account is on the Free Plan.
+Once the CLI was working and I tried to authenticate, the browser opened and showed "Claude Max or Pro is required."
+I'm on the Free Plan.
-**Solution:** I documented this limitation.
-Claude Code can alternatively be used via an Anthropic API key.
-I proceeded with the remaining setup steps.
+**Fix:** No workaround for now without upgrading or using an API key.
+I noted it and moved on.
+The extension is installed and ready — just needs credentials.

+**Problem 4: Codex also needs a paid ChatGPT subscription**
-**Issue 3: Codex requires a ChatGPT Plus or Pro subscription**
+Same situation — the extension installed fine but login requires ChatGPT Plus or higher.
-Similarly, Codex is only available to paid ChatGPT subscribers.
-**Solution:** Documented as a known limitation.
-Both tools are installed and ready to use once a subscription is available.
+**Fix:** Same as above, documented and moved forward.

-## Notes
+## Honest Reflection

-This was my first time using Cursor IDE.
-The interface was familiar because it is built on VS Code.
-I learned how to fix PowerShell execution policy restrictions independently by researching the error message.
-All tools are installed and the setup process is fully documented.
+Most of the time on this wasn't spent installing things — it was spent figuring out why things weren't working.
+The PowerShell security error was the most annoying one because it wasn't obvious at first.
+Looking back, none of the problems were that hard once I actually read the error messages carefully and searched for them.
+That felt like a good sign.